Paul Sarcich : Represented Artist

 Other areas of work have included vocal study and performance, conducting, adjudicating, concert direction, and music journalism.
 1994 and 1995 were spent in the UK and Europe, where he was involved in music typography, harmonic chant, and flamenco.

-In 1998 he won the Best Composition by an Australian Composer Award in the Australian Music Centre Awards, for his work Matters Arising, for multisaxophone soloist and 3 quintets.
+In 1998 he won the Best Composition by an Australian Composer Award in the Australian Music Centre's Classical Music Awards, for his work Matters Arising, for multisaxophone soloist and 3 quintets.

-His works are published in the USA by Studio 4 and Shawnee Press (percussion), and in the UK by Warwick Music (brass), Salvi Music (harp) and Southern Percussion.
-He is at present completing a Doctorate in composition at Goldsmith's College, London, under Roger Redgate.
+His works are published in the USA by Studio 4 (now Mostly Marimbas) (percussion), and in the UK by Warwick Music (brass), Salvi Music (harp) and Southern Percussion.
+He was awarded his Doctorate in composition by Goldsmith's College, University of London in 2013.

 Awards & Prizes